-In Jeremiah 7, the Lord told Jeremiah to stand outside the gates of the temple and proclaim His words to the people that were going into the temple.
-God was very angry with these worshippers because they had become so degenerate they were chasing after false gods, stealing, murdering, committing adultery and even burning their own children as sacrifices to false gods.
-Yet, on the Sabbath, they showed up to the temple to worship God BELIEVING that all was forgiven because THEY WERE GOD'S CHOSEN PEOPLE.
-And God basically told them (and I'm paraphrasing here): "You think that is going to save you from my wrath?
-You think by walking through these doors on the Sabbath you are automatically forgiven of all your sins, cleansed, and made new just because you're here?
+In Jeremiah chapter seven, the Lord told Jeremiah to stand outside the gates of the temple.
+He then told him to proclaim His words to the people that were going into the temple.
+God was very angry with these worshippers.
+They had become so degenerate they were chasing after false gods.
+They were also stealing, murdering, committing adultery and even burning their children as sacrifices to false gods.
+Yet, on the Sabbath, they showed up to the temple to worship God, BELIEVING that all was forgiven because THEY WERE GOD'S CHOSEN PEOPLE.
+And God told them (and I'm paraphrasing here): "You think that is going to save you from my wrath?
+You think by walking through these doors on the Sabbath, you are automatically forgiven of all your sins, cleansed, and made new just because you're here?
 I will do to the house which is called by My name, in which you trust, and to this place which I gave to you and your fathers, as I have done to Shiloh!"
 (Jeremiah 7:9-15)

 “The Lord bless you and keep you.
 The Lord make His face shine upon you, and be gracious to you.
 The Lord lift up His countenance upon you, and give you peace” (Numbers 6:24-26, NKJV)